energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 The information is based on experience, common risk items being brought up in a German or US context, as well as information provided by the Danish digitalization agency in the [DAP]((https://www.digitaliser.dk/resource/451301/artefact/retligeforholdvedopensource.pdf?artefact=true&PID=464845) document.

 It is strictly recommended to seek advice from a FOSS specialized lawyer prior to consuming, deploying, publishing, or participating in Open Source or doing the same with commercial software using or embedding any Open Source component.
-See also the book referenced in the legal analysis document by **Mads Bryde Andersen: IT- retten**
+See also the book referenced in the DAP by **Mads Bryde Andersen: IT- retten**

 It is strictly recommended to seek advice from a FOSS specialized lawyer prior to consuming, deploying, publishing, or participating in Open Source or doing the same with commercial software using or embedding any Open Source component.